tc39/proposal-concurrency-control/README.md

 Because of this variety of use cases, it is important to give developers the flexibility to use their own concurrency control mechanisms with built in JavaScript APIs.

-The `Semaphore` class provides a simple and common concurrency control mechanism that can be used in many cases.
-It is expected that many developers will use `Semaphore` for their concurrency control needs.
-However, because APIs don't explicitly take a `Semaphore` instance, but any object that implements the `Governor` interface, developers can use their own concurrency control mechanisms if they need to.
+The `CountingGovernor` class provides a simple and common concurrency control mechanism that can be used in many cases.
+It is expected that many developers will use `CountingGovernor` for their concurrency control needs.
+However, because APIs don't explicitly take a `CountingGovernor` instance, but any object that implements the `Governor` interface, developers can use their own concurrency control mechanisms if they need to.